GuyBaele/SpreadGL/README.md

 ```
 Rscript projection_transformation.r B.1.1.7_England.single.tree.output.csv B.1.1.7_England.single.tree.reprojected.output.csv
 ```
 Make sure to enter the input filename as the first argument and the output filename as the second argument.
-When this first step has completed, a file 'B.1.1.7_England.single.tree.reprojected.output.csv' will have been created.
+When this step has completed, a file 'B.1.1.7_England.single.tree.reprojected.output.csv' will have been created.

 4. Remove geographic outliers.
 If you visualise the reprojected output file that was created in step 3, there will be many points that fall outside Endland.
 These outliers were caused by missing geographic data.
 To identify them, it becomes necessary to refer to a dataset file 'TreeTime_270221.csv', which is an analysis result from the original study (Kraemer et al.).
 This file contains the location information of each point, i.e. UTLA (Upper Tier Local Authorities in England).
 You will need to check if this value is empty or not.
 If it is 'NA', that point will fall outside of England.
 Therefore, the corresponding branch has to be removed.
 The python script 'outlier_detection.py' deals with this task.
 ```